 When filtering to exclude null values, use the Is Not Null operator.
-To view only rows that have null values in a particular column, use Is Null.
+To view only rows that have null values in a particular column, use Is Null, or in the Value field, select No Value.
 For example, the following filter condition excludes customer data where the e-mail column contains null values: